gauravpsalvi/iegen/W1_Formal.md

 ```
 Template

-//Dear Sir or Madam.
+Dear Sir or Madam.

 //Para 1 - describe yourself and why  you are writing
-//My name is Rebecca Moses Dmello and I am one of your frequent customers.
-I live in woodstock and have been using your
+My name is Rebecca Moses Dmello and I live in woodstock.
+I have been using your __
-//services and buying your products for the last 11 years.
-I am writing this letter to report the faulty TV that I have
+(services and buying your products) for the last 11 years.
-//purchased from your company last week.
+I am writing to let you know that I am unhappy with my ___.
+while the __(accomodation/packaging) itself is fine, my __(housemate/TV) has become intolerable/faulty
+making it almost impossible for me to _(use/work).
+I hope you will consider my situation favourably.

 //Para 2 - describe your situation/problem
+Let me explain my situation.
+The trouble started about __ months ago when _.
+Prior to that, everything was fine;
+my old _ was extremely considerate.
+My current _, however, __(noisy/blurry).
+As such, I have not been able to
+sleep and therefore cannot concentrate on my work.

+//Customer Service example
 On Tuesday, 12th June, I visited your store to purchase a TV.
 I bought a Toshiba LED TV which has the code 40L675B40.
 On purchasing this TV, I was assured that this was the latest model and the best there was to buy.
 However, when I got home
 I discovered that not only did the remote controls not work but also the quality of the picture was not as good as promised,